Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 Recycler Ships & Traders:
-- the Nomad flagship builds other mobile factory ships (TL) and traders (TS) to supply them with resources
+- the Nomad shipyard flagship builds mobile factory ships (TL) and traders (TS) to supply them with resources
 - Recycler TLs are basically a flexible factory reserve for the galactic economy.
 They have very low speed but high-tech cargo compression and more efficient production modules
 - their internal factory actually consumes the required lower tier resources and works just like the player's mobile factory kit for TLs, only much more advanced.
-Compared to the player Nomad TLs produce 8 times faster at 45% less resource cost (with default settings 1 Nomad TL Recycler produces 400% of 1 standard factory at 440% resource cost)
+Compared to the player Nomad TLs produce 8 times faster and with 4 times less resource cost (on default settings 1 Nomad TL Recycler produces 400% of 1 standard factory at 200% resource cost.
+Yes they are that efficient.
+Its because they are advanced intergalactic Aliens :-)
 - recyclers cannot craft any high end ship parts.
 They focus is on producing intermediate resources which are in high demand in the galaxy.
 Once they have selected their product they have to stick with it for a while and will only produce that.
 After a few hours they check if something else is in higher demand.
 - Nomad TS traders will pick up nearby opportunities to buy what the recyclers need or sell what they have produced.
 Their trade range is rather short so that they can catch up with their TL again.
 They prefer to buy in large quantity from trading stations and for that they won't use Mayhem's trade lock system.
 This means that multiple Nomad traders can buy from the same trading station at the same time, also without blocking those trades for other Traders.
 - there is no way to actively trade with the Nomads, but they can trade with you (maybe even buy your Waste or Energy Cells).